From purrfect hotels to ruffing it at local beaches, the state welcomes those with four-legged friends in tow.

 Chesapeake Pet Resort and Day Spa touts deluxe cabins, private play yards, pool, bubble bath, nail painting, massage and grooming services.

 Play: Rumored to be one of the most haunted places in America, you might feel better bringing the family pet along to Point Lookout State Park.
 Pets are allowed along the beach on the Bay.

 Stay: The Hyatt Regency Chesapeake Bay Golf Resort, Spa and Marina

-has 4-Paws Limousine, nature trails, luxury suites, happytizers, best friend bistro menu and Pure Bred Bakery.
+has the 4-Paws Limousine service, nature trails, luxury suites, happytizers, a best friend bistro menu and the Pure Bred Bakery.

 Play: Dogs who love to swim will find plenty to do at the Dog Beach at Matapeake Park

 and the Island Dog Park, both in Stevensville, Md.
 The park features 2 fenced areas, agility equipment, benches and water fountains for pets and humans.
 The Terrapin Beach Park

 offers paved, level and shaded paths to the beach and swimming for pets.
 Assateague Island State Park